ColinKennedy/ways/docs/getting_started.rst

 you'll use Context and Asset objects and instead lets you to extend the object's interfaces at runtime, using Actions.

-To create an Action for our original example, create a new file - we'll call ours action.py.
+To create an Action for our original example, create a new file name anything - we'll call ours action.py.
 Add the path to action.py into the WAYS_PLUGINS environment variable.

 Now just add a new class in action.py, have it inherit from ways.api.Action, and implement two methods.